Annex: Qualifications and Merit-Based Assessment Criteria

 - a high level of experience, developed over many years, in the legislative process and public service at the federal or provincial/territorial level; and/or,

-- a lengthy and recognized record of service to one’s community, which could include one’s Aboriginal, ethnic or linguistic community; and/or,
+- a lengthy and recognized record of service to one’s community, which could include one’s Indigenous, ethnic or linguistic community; and/or,

-- recognized leadership and an outstanding record of achievement in the nominee’s profession or chosen field of expertise.
+- recognized leadership and an outstanding record of achievement in the individual’s profession or chosen field of expertise.

 Bilingualism: fluency in both official languages will be considered an asset.